mar10/nutree/README.md

 > _Nutree_ lets you organize and query arbitrary Python objects as a tree — with clones, diffing, and graph export built in.

-Trees and nodes behave like familiar Python containers wherever that makes sense — len(tree) counts nodes, iterating walks the tree depth-first, and in tests membership.
+Trees and nodes behave like familiar Python containers wherever that makes sense — `len(tree)` counts nodes, `for node in tree: ...` walks the tree depth-first, and `value in tree` tests membership.
-Lookup (tree[value]) matches by id or by the wrapped data, not by position, since a tree has no natural order.
+Lookup (`tree[value]`) matches by id or by the wrapped data (not by position, since a tree has no natural order).

 **Nutree Facts**